KomodoHQ/komodo-investment-plan/faster-delivery.md

 ### Personal

- - Encourage team members to speak up if that need help
+ - Encourage team members to speak up if they need help

 ### Business

- - Dedicate time to dev isolation
+ - Dedicate time to developer isolation
- - Highlight team member creativity and independance when it is observed
+ - Highlight team member creativity and independence when it is observed

 ### Tool / Product